cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 My experience is that most system administrators and Linux users are not aware of the fact that a D state process doesn't actually have to be uninterruptible.
-All a D state process is is a process which cannot execute any more userspace instructions, but blocking all signals is only one interpretation of how to achieve that, and it's not necessary in all circumstances.
+All a D state process represents is a process which cannot execute any more userspace instructions, but blocking all signals is only one interpretation of how to achieve that, and it's not necessary in all circumstances.

 To see what I mean, let's look at the kernel source to see how `vfork` is implemented.
 Depending on your libc and version, the `vfork` that you call from